 Ok, on with the recipe… Enjoy!Print

-- Place all ingredients in a high-speed blender (such as a Vitamix) and process for 10 seconds.
+- Place all ingredients in a and process for 10 seconds.
 Open the lid, stir the ingredients and process again.
 Repeat until honey mustard sauce is creamy and ingredients are well blended.

 The addition of fresh thyme will give your honey mustard sauce a more gourmet and “grown up” taste, but it is a totally optional ingredient.